 Theatre & Dance

-Ms. Harker travelled to the International Aerial Dance Festival in Boulder, CO with PGIA funds.
+Ms. Harker traveled to the International Aerial Dance Festival in Boulder, CO with PGIA funds.
 The conference, hosted by Frequent Flyers Productions, Inc. under the direction of aerial dance pioneer, Nancy Smith, provided the opportunity to learn technique and best practices in aerial dance from world renowned master faculty in a hands-on experiential learning environment.
 During Harker's stay, she took courses in Rope and Harness, Lyra, and Mixed Aerial Apparatus (Silks, Sling, Trapeze, and Trapeze Lyra), taught by Valerie Morris, Sarah Romanowsky, and Angela Desanter.
 The conference offered up-to-date methods from widely respected aerial practitioners and her participation has enhanced the scope and quality of teaching at ETSU.

 FY 2016/17 GRANT SUMMARIES

 The grant funds were used to fulfill established reliability testing through The Brown Center for the Study of Children at Risk which was established at the Medical School of Brown University and Women & Infants Hospital in Providence, Rhode Island.
 This certification entails use of neurobehavioral assessment for normal healthy infants, preterm infants and infants at risk due to factors such as prenatal substance exposure.
 It has links potential research collaborators interested in this area by demonstrating advanced competency in evidence based assessment of infants with substance exposure.
 This will enhance future research efforts by applying knowledge gained from certification to provide clinical context for infants and families, the medical community and various establishments in the community for translation of neurobehavioral issues in infants born substance exposed, as well as pre-term infants.